nadeemmaahmud/sellingApp/README.md

 ### 💬 Chat System

+The chat system enables real-time communication between users and admins.
+Chat rooms can be linked to specific units, services, or sales.

 #### List Chat Rooms
 ```http
 GET /api/chat/rooms/
 ```
 **Permission:** IsAuthenticated
-**Description:** List all active chat rooms for the user (users see their rooms, admins see rooms they manage)
+**Description:** List chat rooms (users see their rooms, admins see rooms they manage)

 **Headers:**
 ```